myshell-ai/AIlice/README.md

 - **"Please use python programming to solve the following tasks: obtain the price data of BTC-USDT for six months and draw it into a graph, and save it in the 'images' directory."**
 If you successfully deployed the above website, you can now see the BTC price curve directly on the page.

+- **"Find the process on port 59001 and terminate it."**
+This will terminate the website service program that was just established.

 - **"Please use cadquery to implement a cup."**
 This is also a very interesting attempt.
 Cadquery is a python package that uses python programming for cad modeling.
 We try to use AIlice to automatically build 3D models!
 This can give us a glimpse of how mature geometric intuition can be in LLM's world view.
 Of course, after implementing multimodal support, we can enable AIlice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
 This way, it might be possible to achieve truly usable language-controlled 3D modeling.

+- **"Please search the internet for 100 tutorials in various branches of physics and report the URLs for the PDF files you find.
+There is no need to verify these URLs, we only need a rough collection for now."** Utilizing AIlice to achieve automatic data set collection and construction is one of our ongoing objectives.
+Currently, the researcher employed for this functionality still has some deficiencies, but it is already capable of providing some intriguing results.

+- **"Please conduct an investigation on open-source PDF OCR tools, with a focus on those capable of recognizing mathematical formulas and converting them into LaTeX code.
+Consolidate the findings into a report."**

 - **"Please write an external interactive module.
 The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules on her own, thereby endowing her with unlimited extensibility.
 All it takes is a few prompts from you.
 Once the module is constructed, you can instruct AIlice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."